isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 New sovereign loans can also be pooled for investment, which should ideally be done once the market is familiar with the asset class.
 This can be done by clean sales of loan portfolios to private and institutional investors which would not involve a transfer of preferred creditor status (see Annex 2 for more details).

-Proposal 5: ‘Right-size’ capital requirements for MDBs and other infrastructure investors, given their default experience.
+### Proposal 5: ‘Right-size’ capital requirements for MDBs and other infrastructure investors, given their default experience. ###

-Up Arrow

 A set of prudential norms specific to and applied across all MDBs need to be established, based on their unique characteristics and default experience.
 Currently, the regulatory capital and liquidity standards and rating methodologies applied to MDBs are adapted from those developed for commercial banks and do not sufficiently reflect their distinctive shareholding structures, preferred creditor status and default experience.
 The different rating agencies also adopt varying methodologies for the MDBs.
 As a consequence, the MDBs each have different adaptations and capital and liquidity buffers.
 The larger the buffers, the more constrained the MDBs will be in their financial capacity.